-- ⇒ This study will be an up-to-date assessment of the effectiveness of melatonin in the prevention of post-operative delirium. - ⇒ The study will be based on a comprehensive search strategy, including published and unpublished trials. - ⇒ The review will provide additional information to previous systematic reviews including a methodological review (dose, timing and administration regime). - ⇒ Language restriction to English may exclude additional studies published in other languages.
+- ⇒ This study will be an up-to-date assessment of the effectiveness of melatonin in the prevention of postoperative delirium. - ⇒ The study will be based on a comprehensive search strategy, including published and unpublished trials. - ⇒ The review will provide additional information to previous systematic reviews including a methodological review (dose, timing and administration regime). - ⇒ Language restriction to English may exclude additional studies published in other languages.

-neurocognitive disorder that occurs in the postoperative period, up to 1 week postprocedure or before discharge, whichever occurs first.
-It develops most commonly between 1 and 3 days after surgery.
-Although often multifactorial in aetiology, triggers that may precipitate POD include pain, blood loss, polypharmacy, sedative drugs and major surgery.4-8 POD is a common postoperative complication, seen in 17%-61% of patients undergoing surgery.9-11
+neurocognitive disorder1 that occurs in the postoperative period, up to 1 week postprocedure or before discharge, whichever occurs first.2 It develops most commonly between 1 and 3 days after surgery.3 Although often multifactorial in aetiology, triggers that may precipitate POD include pain, blood loss, polypharmacy, sedative drugs and major surgery.4-8 POD is a common postoperative complication, seen in 17%-61% of patients undergoing surgery.^{9-11}

 POD incurs major health and socioeconomic burdens.
-It is associated with increased length of hospital stay, higher rates of ongoing cognitive impairment, increased care needs and increased mortality.12-14 It is thought that around 30%-40% of cases are preventable, and strategies to prevent POD have been highlighted as an important priority for healthcare systems.
-Many interventions examined so far have failed to yield an effect on clinical outcomes.18-20 employer(s)) 2022.
-Re-use permitted under CC BY-NC.
-No commercial re-use.
-See rights and permissions.
-Published by BMJ.
+It is associated with increased length of hospital stay, higher rates of ongoing cognitive impairment, increased care needs and increased mortality.
+12-14 It is thought that around 30%-40% of cases are preventable, 15 16 and strategies to prevent POD have been highlighted as an important priority for healthcare systems.17 Many interventions examined so far have failed to yield an effect on clinical outcomes.
+18-20 depression and POD.24-26 Melatonin has emerged as an attractive candidate as an agent for the prevention of POD given its low cost and potentially benign side effect profile.
+A 2017 systematic review of six studies examining the use of melatonin and its agonists in the prevention of POD in older adults found some evidence to suggest a beneficial effect.27 However, these studies were mostly small, heterogeneous in their methodology and demonstrated conflicting results.
+Several further randomised controlled trials have since been published.

-Melatonin is a hormone produced by the pineal gland, known to play an important role in circadian rhythm regulation.
-It has therapeutic uses including treatment of sleep-wake disorders and jet lag and has been implicated as playing a role in several disorders of the mind including schizophrenia,
+Melatonin is a hormone produced by the pineal gland, known to play an important role in circadian rhythm regulation.21 It has therapeutic uses including treatment of sleepwake disorders22 and jet lag23 and has been implicated as playing a role in several disorders of the mind including schizophrenia,